 What does it mean if a roofing contractor doesn’t pull a permit?

 In order to get a permit, your roofing contractor must prove that they are licensed with each city, and prove that they are insured.
-As a homeowner this should be hugely important to you as it protects you should an unforeseen catastrophe occur during your roofing project, such as damage toy our home or an injury on your property.
+As a homeowner this should be hugely important to you as it protects you should an unpredicted catastrophe occur during your roofing project, such as damage to your home or an injury on your property.

 Some roofing contractors don’t pull a permit simply to cut costs, but oftentimes there are more serious implications when a contractor is not pulling a permit.
-Potentially, it could mean that your roofing contractor is not registered with the city or town you live in—remember, if they are not registered with your city the contractor has yet to become licensed and prove that they are insured with your city officials.
+It could mean that your roofing contractor is not registered with the city or town you live in—remember, if they are not registered with your city the contractor has yet to become licensed and prove that they are insured with your city officials.

 Curious to see if a permit has been pulled on your home?
 It’s easy to check!
 Most cities and counties have websites with search features that enable you to find permits pulled for a given property.
 Simply click on the link below on your city or county and follow the instructions on their website.
 For those not listed below, you will have to call your city or county’s Building Department.